Who Was Prince Philip?

 PHOTOS: The British Royal Family Tree: 11 Members in Line to Succeed the Throne

 Mother, Siblings and Family Tree

-Prince Philip, Duke of Edinburgh, Earl of Merioneth and Baron Greenwich, also known as Prince Philip of Greece and Denmark, is the only son of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg.
+Prince Philip, Duke of Edinburgh, Earl of Merioneth and Baron Greenwich, was also known as Prince Philip of Greece and Denmark, was the only son of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg.
 He had four older sisters: Cecilie, Sophie, Margarita and Theodora.

-While not British, Philip does have family ties to England.
+While not British, Philip had family ties to England.
 Shortly after his birth, his maternal grandfather, Prince Louis of Battenberg, died in London.
 Louis was a naturalized British citizen who had renounced his German titles and adopted the surname Mountbatten during the First World War.
-Philip is also related to the British royal family as a descendant of Queen Victoria.
+Philip was also related to the British royal family as a descendant of Queen Victoria.

 Marriage to Queen Elizabeth II

 In 1939, King George VI and Queen Elizabeth (the Queen Mother Elizabeth) toured the Royal Naval College.
 Philip escorted their two young daughters, Elizabeth and Margaret, who were distant cousins of Philip’s through Queen Victoria.
 The 13-year-old Elizabeth developed a crush on Philip during the trip.
 Elizabeth and Philip began to exchange letters, which would continue for the next several years.

 In the summer of 1946, Philip asked King George for his daughter's hand in marriage after allegedly proposing to Elizabeth first.
 The king agreed, provided that any formal engagement was delayed until Elizabeth's 21st birthday.
 To prepare for the announcement, Philip abandoned his Greek and Danish royal titles, took on the surname Mountbatten from his mother's family, adopted Anglicanism as a religion and became a British subject.